Stayl045/stephans-code-journal/README.md

 - submit a Readme that I did a paired coding
 - Attempt to do a pull request for another 5 (Add tailwind to make it more pleasing to look at)
   - or a night mode library

+## April 6th Notes: Agile

+- Easy to learn, hard to do
+- learn scrum

+- The agile Philosophy

+Referred to as "lowercase" agile: a way of dev life.

+    Individuals and interactions over processes and tools Working software over comprehensive documentation
+    Customer collaboration over contract negotiation
+    Responding to change over following a plan

+See: The 12 Principles of the Agile Manifesto